Last Updated on by

 The biggest issue is condensation.
 While the tent keeps outside weather out, it builds up a huge amount of condensation.
 If there is no wind to shake that, the condensation can drip down into the interior of the tent, causing both users and gear to become wet.

 The durability of the Anjan tent is considered one of its strong points.
 Metal rings on the four corner guypoints go a long way to reduce wear.
 The Anjan also uses strong plastic and metal hardware for friction adjustment and connection points.

 The floor fabric is much thicker than the fly fabric (something not many tents can boast) and the tent itself comes with a spare pole section and pole sleeve in case of emergencies.

 The only place where the Anjan falls short is with the stakes.
 They are small and poorly made (which is a surprise coming from Hilleberg), which isn’t good considering the tent relies on them to stay standing.
 The only really seem to work effectively in compact dirt.
-I would highly recommend buying a pack of your own stakes if you plan to buy this tent.
+I would highly recommend buying a pack of your own stakes (like these from REI) if you plan to buy this tent.

 Despite being on the more expensive side, the Anjan tent is a great value.
 It has a strong performance rating and boasts a competitive price for what it offers.
 Be sure to check out this listing for the latest pricing.

 This is a tent that will cover all of your needs through every season except winter.
 While there are less expensive options on the market, be sure to do your research.
 The Anjan tent will be tough to beat when it comes to size and features.